About the Project

 Join us on a journey to explore this undiscovered land, and tell its story of rebirth and regeneration.

 Anahit Cass is a photographer and lawyer.
-Her work is animated by her concern for social and human rights issues.
+Her work is concerned with social and human rights issues.
 She is a graduate of the University of Chicago.
 Her photography has been shown nationally in various venues, and you can find it at kristincass.com, on Facebook at Kristin Cass Photography and on Instagram at KristinCassPhotography.
 Raised in a large diasporan family, Anahit returned to the land of her ancestors to reclaim her heritage a century after the Armenian Genocide attempted to destroy it.
 Experiencing Armenia gave her insight into the deep recesses of her own life, illuminating her ancestral identity and connection to generations past who have formed a part of the Armenian cultural and historic tradition for millennia.